bfiroozfard/Pandas-HeroesOfPymoli/README.md

-# Pandas, Heroes OfPymoli
+# Pandas, Heroes Of Pymoli

-## Finding meaningful insight about purchasing computer game  behvaior  using Python and  Pandas.
+## Finding meaningful insight about purchasing computer gamer  behvaior  using Python and  Pandas.